 - How to get there: Take a domestic plane bound for Surat Thani Airport or Phuket Airport.
 Via train, take the overnight express from Bangkok to Surat Thani Station.
 You may also take a bus that stops in Khao Sok from Bangkok’s southern station.

 Escape the heat and crowd by visiting Khao Sok National Park, a rainforest located in Southern Thailand.
-This national park is home to a wide range of plant species and diverse wildlife, such as sun bears, mouse-deers, marbled cats, and wild boars, among others.
+This national park is home to a wide range of plant species and diverse wildlife, such as sun bears, mouse deer, marbled cats, and wild boars, among others.

 There’s a lot to do within this sprawling rainforest.
 Hike, check out waterfalls, and enjoy the panoramic views of the park from different vantage points.